 12. Pre-assemble jarred lunch salads.

 Think salad from home is a no-go because it always gets soggy?
 Think again.
 Using a glass jar will save your veggies from getting mucky before lunchtime.
-Put your dressing at the bottom of the jar, layering sturdier vegetables like peppers and beets, and then saving the leafy greens for the top.
+Put your dressing at the bottom of the jar, layering sturdier produce like cucumbers and peppers, and then saving any leafy greens or grains (we’re loving quinoa) up top.
 Put a paper towel square at the top to absorb moisture if you’re storing the salad for multiple days.
-Photo and Recipe: Cassie / Back to Her Roots
+Still hungry?
+We’ve got nine more mason jar recipes to show off in your work fridge.
+Photo and Recipe: Carmen Sturdy / Life by Daily Burn